 ● Jesus preached the exact message John the Baptist did (fruit or fire):

 Every tree that does not bear good fruit is cut down and thrown into the fire.
 (Mat 7:19)

-● If John had told the crowd that he himself was a hypocrite and not living it, Holy Spirit conviction and resulting repentance would not have followed.
+● If John the Baptist had told the crowd that he himself was a hypocrite and not living it, Holy Spirit conviction and resulting repentance would not have followed.
 (Sadly, that is how some preaching vipers, in our day, do it!
 One such serpent resides in Pittsburgh!
 He is not a servant of God, but instead a serpent.
 Who needs another license for immorality teacher like that?
 Only the devil whom he is serving!)

 ● He also had no jealousy of Jesus because of his increasing popularity and his own decreasing popularity.

 ● The world today needs more preachers like John the Baptist.
 Preachers like John the Baptist are its best friend, though they and the so-called church of our hour, remain blind to this fact.

 Skull And Crossbones Awards For False Prophets And False Teachers

 Is A Christian A Sinner